AtharSayed/DPL/practice/Readme.md

 3. **Explore and run the code**:
     - Navigate to the respective task directories for different implementations.
-    - Each task contains a separate Jupyter notebook or Python script that demonstrates the model and its working.
+    - Each task contains a Jupyter notebook or Python script demonstrating the model and its working.

 ---